 Coffee bean types

 When you head out to purchase coffee beans, there are some basic terms you will encounter.
-Along with Arabica and Robusta, you will soon be confronted with packaging labeled as single origin, blend, organic, and fair trade.
+Along with Arabica and Robusta, you will soon be confronted with packaging labeled as single origin, blend, and organic.
 What the heck?
 All of these terms will become an important part of your ongoing coffee selection, so it’s time to take a look at each of them.

 Generally, single-origin beans are more expensive than other coffee beans.
 If the label is marked with the words single origin, it means the package contains beans from a single coffee farm, rather than from many farms in a growing region.
 In other words, the pedigree of the beans can be traced to a specific grower.
 We mentioned earlier the importance of plant variety, altitude, climate, farming practices, and harvesting methods.
 This is why knowing the precise origin of the beans can be important, and why distinct flavor profiles come from different farms.